Poverty in the United Kingdom: Poverty in the UK in the 21st century

 Inflation has been rising while the level of many benefits has remained fixed in money terms.
 This is causing hardship to low-income families and there are calls for the level of benefits to be increased.
 Over 14,000,000 people, as well as 4,500,000 children, live below the breadline, and over half are trapped in poverty for years.
 Poverty is particularly frequent in families with a disabled person, single-parent families, and households where no one works or that are dependent for income on irregular or zero-hours jobs.
-12% of the British population have spent the bulk or all of the four years to 2018 below the breadline.
-Alison Garnham of the Child Poverty Action Group said, "What we now need is for government to move on from its denial of the problem, set targets for reducing and eradicating child poverty, and implement policies to support low-income families."
-The Institute for Fiscal Studies predicted children living in poverty will reach a record 5.2 million over the five years from 2018 as government welfare cuts take effect, more than reversing all the progress made over the previous 20 years.
+12% of the British population spent the bulk or all of the four years to 2018 below the breadline.

 Many poor people live in areas where there is no large supermarket nearby and must rely on corner shops where prices are higher and the food range is smaller.
 Poor people in these areas cannot easily afford to buy fresh fruit and vegetables or to travel to large supermarkets where there is healthier food at lower prices.
 Such areas include: Marfleet in Hull, Hartcliffe in Bristol, Hattersley in Greater Manchester, Everton in Liverpool and Sparkbrook in Birmingham.
 Eight of the ten most deprived areas in Scotland are in Glasgow, and three of the nine worst in Wales are in Cardiff.
 Poor people, older people and disabled people are most affected when fresh food is not available locally.
 Nearly 4,000,000 British children are judged to live in households that would find it difficult to afford enough fruit, vegetables and other healthy foods to reach official guidelines, the Food Foundation maintains.
 Food prices increased by 7.7% from 2002–16, while the poorest families' incomes fell by 7.1%.

 Rising poverty and austerity put pressure on low-income families and increase the number of children taken into care.
 Children in the poorest areas were 19 times more likely to be subject to a child protection plan or to be subject to care proceedings than children in wealthier areas.
 Citizens Advice maintains over one-third of people subject to the freeze on benefits have under £100 a month to live on after paying for rent, council tax, gas, electricity and food.